Database of Regional, National and Global Winegrape Bearing Areas by Variety, 2000 and 2010

 Underlying data files

-Two files are available below.
-The first has just national and global data for the 44 countries, whereas the second file also includes data for each wine region in those countries.
+Three files are available below.
+The first has just national and global data for the 45 countries, whereas the second file also includes data for each wine region in those countries.
 These data files will be updated from time to time as new data become available.
-The latest update is April 2014, in which two dozen very minor varietal names have been corrected and the datasets for three countries (Italy, Germany and Romania) have been expanded.
+The latest update is May 2014, in which two dozen very minor varietal names have been corrected, the datasets for four countries (France, Italy, Germany and Romania) have been expanded, and Ethiopia has been added.
+For France, more detailed regional and varietal data are provided for 2010 (its original 45 regions are now further divided into 72 regions and there are now 272 prime varieties, up from 96 previously).
 For Italy, more-detailed regional data are provided for 2010 (its original 20 regions are now subdivided into 110 sub-regions, similar to the 103 regions for 2000).
 For Germany, the ‘Other varieties’ category has been shrunk from around one-third to just 1% of the total bearing area, as there are now 91 instead of 48 varieties shown in 2010 and 68 instead of 57 in 2000.
 For Romania, the ‘Other varieties’ category for 2010 has been shrunk only a little but the bearing area of more minor varieties is now included, raising the total number of its varieties from 25 to 99.
-We are grateful to Norbert Tischelmayer of Austria for pointing to errors in some minor varietal names, and to Eugenio Pomarici of Italy, Steffen Schindler of Germany and Diana Mereanu of Romania for providing the more-detailed data for their countries.
-Together these revisions have expanded the global dataset from 521 to 611 regions and from 1271 to 1320 prime varieties.
+We are grateful to Norbert Tischelmayer of Austria for pointing to errors in some minor varietal names or colours, to Patrick Aigrain of France, Eugenio Pomarici of Italy, Steffen Schindler of Germany and Diana Mereanu of Romania for providing the more-detailed data for their countries, to Etsegenet Kiflu of the DebreZeit Agricultural Research Center for providing 2011/12 data for Ethiopia's emerging wine industry, to Patrick Fegan’s 2003 Vintage Handbook for data for Israel and Taiwan for 2000 (assumed to be the same in 2010), and to www.vivaioenotria.it for 2011 data for Korea and for the newly added data for pre-2000 years for several countries.
+Together these revisions have expanded the global dataset from 521 to 642 regions and from 1271 to 1446 prime varieties in 2010.
+There are as well 102 other prime varieties that are in the 2000 or earlier sets but not in the 2010 set, so the five years together include a total of 1548 prime varieties, plus more than 810 synonyms.